 Limiting water waste will be one key to ensuring we have adequate water in the future.

 Common types of household leaks include worn toilet flappers, dripping faucets, and other leaking valves.
 All are easily correctable.
 One way to check for leaks: Examine your winter water usage.
 It's likely that a family of four has a serious leak problem if its winter water use exceeds 12,000 gallons per month.

 “It’s easy to overlook a toilet leak or tune out a faucet drip.
-Fix-a-Leak Week is just a good reminder to check for water waste, and make the necessary fixes,“ says MPCA spokesperson Erin Barnes-Driscoll.
+Fix-a-Leak Week is just a good reminder to check for water waste and make the necessary fixes,“ says MPCA staffer, Erin Barnes-Driscoll.
 “There are tons of how-to videos online that can show you how to do the work.
 No need to call a plumber!”

 Toilets are especially leak-prone: the EPA estimates that 20% of all toilets leak.
 But because leaking toilets are often silent, the problem can go unnoticed while your home is “robbed” of up to 300 gallons or more of water a day.
 Put a few drops of food coloring in your toilet tank.
 Wait 15-20 minutes and see if color appears in the bowl.
 If so, you have a leak.